 Presents small chamber ensemble concerts to large opera theatre productions, and classically leaning repertoire to progressively contemporary works that push the boundaries of music.
 UWM's flagship music venue is the Helene Zalazo Center for the Performing Arts.
 2400 E. Kenwood Blvd., Milwaukee.
 Telephone: (414) 229-4308; Website: www.uwm.edu/arts/events/category/music.

 Waukesha Choral Union

 Live music, classically performed at various Waukesha-area venues.
 Telephone (262) 297-9310; Website: www.choralunion.org.

 The Wisconsin Philharmonic

-The Wisconsin Philharmonic’s 2016-17 season “Classical Journey” features diverse music, from Baroque masters to James Bond 007 theme songs.
-World class soloists join the Philharmonic throughout the season, which runs October through May.
-Performances at the Sharon Lynne Wilson Center for the Arts, Sussex Hamailton Performing Arts Center, and Carroll University.
-Telephone: (262) 547-1858; Website: www.wisphil.org.
+The Wisconsin Philharmonic celebrates its 70th season in 2017-18 with “Feel the Sensation,” a repertoire featuring music from the 1960s Mad Men Era to that of female composers.
+World class soloists join the Philharmonic throughout the season, which runs October through April.
+Performances at the Sharon Lynne Wilson Center for the Arts and other venues throughout Waukesha County Telephone: (262) 547-1858; Website: www.wisphil.org.